Winslow Arizona, Car Insurance Writer

 Key Things to Know About Insurance in Missouri

 - When an accident occurs, the insurance company for each driver who was involved will assign an adjuster to determine who was at fault.
 To collect payment for their losses, victims must file a claim with the at-fault driver’s insurance company.

 - Depending on how long fault takes to be determined, drivers can file a claim with their own insurance company if they have coverage applicable to their own expenses, such as collision and comprehensive Their insurer can then recoup the cost from the at-fault driver’s insurer if the policyholder is not determined to be at fault.

-“Fault” can be shared by drivers – for example, one driver could be 20% responsible for an accident while the second driver is 80% responsible.
-Missouri has pure comparative negligence laws.
-That means after an accident, you can collect damages proportionate to your fault in causing the crash.
-For example, if you're 99% at fault, you can get 1% from the other driver.
+- Missouri uses a pure comparative negligence system, meaning drivers can collect damages proportionate to their fault in causing the crash.
+For example, if they're 99% at fault, they can get 1% from the other driver.

 - Being an “at-fault” / “tort” state helps keep Missouri’s insurance costs relatively low, compared to no-fault states.